What is GoDaddy?

 | Headline differentiator | POS sits inside the same GoDaddy account as the domain, website, and online store, with no software fee on the base plan. |

 If you already run a GoDaddy domain, website, or online store and you start selling in person, the obvious question is whether to add a separate POS vendor or just buy GoDaddy's own.
 The Smart Terminal exists for exactly that decision.
 Sales, inventory, and customer profiles flow across the online store and the counter inside one account, the Standard plan has no monthly software fee, and the hardware lineup runs from a $79 card reader up to a dual-screen counter terminal.
-The platform came from GoDaddy's 2020 acquisition of Poynt, which is why vendor help URLs still reference the "Poynt Smart Terminal" name.
 For SMBs with no existing GoDaddy footprint, Square POS or Lightspeed Retail usually win on POS feature depth and integration marketplace, so the Smart Terminal pitch is sharpest when you already pay GoDaddy for something else.

 Pros and Cons of GoDaddy Smart Terminal